mgoeker/table2itol/README.md

   input column but this can be modified by the user.
 * Provides carefully chosen colour vectors for up to 40 levels and optionally combines them with symbols for maximizing contrast.
+* The default colour vectors can be replaced by user-defined colour vectors.
 * Can be used either interactively on any operating system on which R is running, or non-interactively using the command line of a UNIX-like system.